Short: (1954) A look at the 40th annual carnival of the Toronto Skating Club.

 • Trace is hilarious as he introduces the movie, giving us Dr. F at perhaps his most maniacal.
 It’s an all-time favorite Trace moment for me.

 • Terrific riffing in the short, and Joel doesn’t even try to keep them from getting too dark.
 The highlight is the great “pink girls” song.

 • What does “with a filbert nut” mean?
 Joel sounds a little like Red Skelton when he says it.
 Is it a reference to him?

-• Segment 1 is rightly famous (it even inspired a shirt).
+• Segment 1 is rightly famous.
 If you wanted to introduce the personalities of all three robots to newbie, this would do it very well in just a few minutes.

 • Does ANYbody know what that song Crow is singing (“hum-did-a-hee-hee…”) is from?
 It’s one of the unsolved mysteries of this show.
 (Several different commenters are certain they know, but each thinks it comes from a different place.)